Zedespook/OneHellOfAButler-LethalCompanyMod/README.md

 **OR**

-If you want to instal the mod manually, first install the dependencies, and add the `ButlerUntuckKnifeSFX.wav` file into `BepInEx\plugins\CustomSounds`.
+If you want to install the mod manually, first install the dependencies and add the `ButlerUntuckKnifeSFX.wav` file into `BepInEx\plugins\CustomSounds`.

 ## Check if it works (optional)